10,000 may need evacuation from ravaged Florida Keys

 (CNN)Officials were struggling Monday to reach the majority of the Florida Keys -- namely, the stretch of islands west of Key Largo -- amid early indications that Hurricane Irma showed the archipelago little mercy.

-The Keys are closed to the public, including residents, and several areas remain without water, power and communications Monday morning, officials said.
+The Keys are closed to the public, including residents, and several areas remain without water, power and communications, officials said.

+"My heart goes out to the people in the Keys," Gov. Rick Scott said.
+"There's devastation.
+I just hope everybody survived.
+It's horrible what we saw."

 There were conflicting reports about damage to the pipeline that provides drinking water from the mainland, but the Florida Keys Aqueduct Authority issued a statement saying "the transmission main appears to be intact."